 Don't get me wrong, besides the the bed bug problem, the part-time brothel and indiscretions my husband had with one of the front desk employees, the place was nice and clean, that's why I don't understand why I got kicked out, and then threatened to have the police come, that's what urks me the most.
 Not even as a guest, consumer, or human being I still DO NOT KNOW WHY I WAS TOLD TO LEAVE THE PREMISE.
 Besides the issues I have with my husbands indiscretion, most of the front desk staff and the managers lack of respect for people in general, I stayed there so as NOT to disrupt my my children's lives any more than they've encountered, but the place was clean, bug free and the location was perfect so not to disrupt their daily routine anymore.
 But after Monday, everyone's going to find out about this location because quite frankly I don't even know how this location is making profit other than the employees, who do you think has to clean up the rooms after they use it?
 Housekeepers, that's labor cost, not to mention the guest complaints, pest control services and tax evasion issues, oh wait that's probably how they make up for their loss in sales.
 They just overcharge the customers that do pay, and when one complains or confronts them on some of the unfair policies they've enacted, then they just kick them out! s I'm telling you, this woman's brilliant, too bad she puts more effort into the side business she's running, she probably could have climbed the corporate latter if she applied it to her work ethic.
 Disgusted and broke.

-ajarae842015 wrote the review because of "all of the above" at Motel 6 and attached photo s.
-Reviewer claimed that he or she lost $690 and wants Motel 6 to "$690 is the total from not receiving the weekly rate and the tax in addition, my 2 children and i are still temporarily if not permanently displaced from our home, anything would help at this point".
+Preferred solution: $690 is the total from not receiving the weekly rate and the tax in addition, my 2 children and I are still temporarily if NOT permanently displaced from our home, anything would help at this point..